 The programs are structured as follows:

-- Core curriculum (39 credits): Transdisciplinary workshops, integrated projects and a linguistic and intercultural portfolio.
+- Core curriculum (39 credits): Core common courses, including workshops, integrative projects and a linguistic and intercultural portfolio.

 - Optional courses (18 credits): Credits selected outside the program.